aptech/docs/docs/CR-varputl.rst

        vars = { a b c d e };
        putvar = 0;

-       //Keep looping until the user enters a letter
+       // Keep looping until the user enters a letter
-       //a-e or A-E
+       // a-e or A-E
        do while putvar $/= vars;
-          //Two semi-colons at the end of a print statement,
+          // Two semi-colons at the end of a print statement,
-          //prevents a 'new line' from being printed print "Assign x (" $vars "): ";;
+          // prevents a 'new line' from being printed print "Assign x (" $vars "): ";;
           putvar = upper(cons);
           print;
        endo;

-       //Assign the variable whose letter/name was entered by
+       // Assign the variable whose letter/name was entered by
-       //the user to be the value passed into 'myProc' call varputl(x,putvar);
+       // the user to be the value passed into 'myProc' call varputl(x,putvar);
        retp(a+b*c-d/e);
     endp;

-    //Format printing of numbers to allow 2 spaces between them
+    // Format printing of numbers to allow 2 spaces between them
-    //and 1 digit after the decimal place format /rds 2,1;
+    // and 1 digit after the decimal place format /rds 2,1;

     z = myProc(17);